huland/logseq-notes/pages/Robert C. Martin - Clean Code A Handbook of Agile Software Craftsmanship.md

 	- It lets us make informed choices with the best possible information.
 	- Whether you are designing systems or individual modules, never forget to use the simplest thing that can possibly work.
 - ## Emergence
-	- Simple Design Rule 1: Runs All the Tests
-		- design is “simple” if it follows these rules:
+	- A design is “simple” if it follows these rules:
 		- Runs all the tests
 		- Contains no duplication
 		- Expresses the intent of the programmer
 		- Minimizes the number of classes and methods The rules are given in order of importance.
-- Your Highlight on page 203-203 | Added on Wednesday, June 21, 2023 9:03:28 AM

-  Simple Design Rule 1: Runs All the Tests
+	- Simple Design Rule 1: Runs All the Tests
-  <==========>
-- Your Highlight on page 203-203 | Added on Wednesday, June 21, 2023 9:04:57 AM

-  A system that is comprehensively tested and passes all of its tests all of the time is a testable system.
+		- A system that is comprehensively tested and passes all of its tests all of the time is a testable system.
 That’s an obvious statement, but an important one.
 Systems that aren’t testable aren’t verifable.
 Arguably, a system that cannot be verifed should never be deployed
 		  <==========>
 - Your Highlight on page 203-203 | Added on Wednesday, June 21, 2023 9:05:21 AM

   making our systems testable pushes us toward a design where our classes are small and single purpose.
 It’s just easier to test classes that conform to the SRP